DataDog/integrations-core/snmp/README.md

 ## Data Collected

-The SNMP check submits specified metrics under the `snmp.*` namespace. **Metrics collected depend of the profile used**.
+The SNMP check submits specified metrics under the `snmp.*` namespace. **Metrics collected depends on the integration being configured with the corresponding profile**.

 ### Metrics